dasaditi/cards/_posts/2020-04-15-gesture-detection.markdown

 title:  "Deep Learning : Sign Language Action Detection"
 img: gesture-3.png
 categories: ML Projects
-excerpt: "Here we explore, a variety of techniques using deep learning networks for sign language recognition.We also describe the process of engineering an end-to-end solution - from data gathering and pre-processing to model development, cloud training and edge device deployment in this paper."
 ---
+excerpt: "Here we explore, a variety of techniques using deep learning networks for sign language recognition.In this paper, we proposed a novel approach of converting videos to a 2-d image of optical flow and run a neural network classifier for dynamic gesture recognition."

 ## Abstract